United Methodist Church: United Methodist Volunteers in Mission

 United Methodist Volunteers in Mission (UMVIM) is the short-term mission arm of the United Methodist Church.
 UMVIM coordinates mission projects for over 100,000 United Methodist volunteers every year.
 UMVIM coordinates over 400 international development projects.

 Education

+There are two separate pages describing this in more detail: United Methodist Church higher education and International Association of Methodist-related Schools, Colleges, and Universities.

 Throughout its history, the United Methodist Church has placed great emphasis on the importance of education.
-As such, the United Methodist Church established and is affiliated with around one hundred colleges and universities in the United States, including American University, Syracuse University, Boston University, Emory University, Duke University, Drew University, University of Denver, University of Evansville, and Southern Methodist University.
+As such, the United Methodist Church established and is affiliated with around one hundred colleges and universities in the United States, including American University, Syracuse University, Boston University, Emory University, Duke University, Drew University, Otterbein University, University of Denver, University of Evansville, and Southern Methodist University.
 Most are members of the International Association of Methodist-related Schools, Colleges, and Universities.
-The church operates three hundred sixty schools and institutions overseas.
+The church operates three hundred sixty schools and institutions overseas, notably Africa University in Zimbabwe.

 There are 13 United Methodist seminaries.
 The United Methodist Church among Christian churches has a highly educated membership, with 37% of members holding graduate or post-graduate degrees.
 The church also claims a disproportionate share of high-income earners.